Table of Contents

 - Make sure everything is sparkling clean, including grout.

-- Keep all step stools etc. out of the way to maximize floor space.
+- Keep all step stools, kids’ bath toy baskets, laundry hampers, etc. out of the way (ideally, put away in a closet) to maximize floor space.

 - Create a spa-like atmosphere with luxury towels, pretty soaps, etc. if desired.